adocampo/vpn-connetions/README.md

 | Cisco VPN | vpnc | Yes |
 | PaloAlto GlobalProtect |  vpnc | Yes |
 | PulseSecure | openconnect v7.07+ | Yes |
+## Expect
+On the other hand, you'll need expect, which can be easily installed from your distro's package manager.